tobiasking/tobiasking/README.md

 i'm tobias (toby) king and i am an aspiring software developer based just out of philadelphia - currently working as an application support engineer for applied software, inc.!

-🔭 I’m currently working on LaunchCode LC101!
+🔭 I’m currently working on some SQL and VFP projects for my job at Applied Software!

 🌱 I’m currently learning Java and Spring Boot.